wikibonsai/wikibonsai/README.md

     - [eleventy-wikibonsai][wibomd-repo-eleventy-wikibonsai]: An example setup to enable WikiBonsai workflows for eleventy-based static site generation (SSG).
   - Starters:
     - [garden-beds][wibomd-repo-garden-beds]: A collection of starter WikiBonsai digital gardens.
-    - [germs][wibomd-repo-germs]: A collection of markdown files meant to be added to pre-existing WikiBonsai, or other style, digital gardens.
 - For Dev
   - Markdown Parsers:
     - [markdown-it-caml][wibomd-repo-markdown-it-caml]: A [markdown-it][git-markdown-it] plugin to enable  `:colon::attributes`.